FranciscoZacarias/Algorithm-Visualizer-JavaFX/README.md

 This algorithm, as well as the last one, has it's original purpose on producing minimal spanning trees.
 This approach differs from the previous by simply growing out of one point, instead of randomly growing throughout the grid.
 ![Prim's algorithm](/example/prims.gif)
-Prim's algorithm for maze generation
+Prim's algorithm for maze generation.